 - Customer information databases

-What education is needed to be a Sales Supervisor?
+What education or degrees do I need to become a Sales Supervisor?

 How Long Does it Take to Become a Sales Supervisor?